facebook

 Statistics Lead Writer, IM 9–12 Math™ v.
 I

-Currently based in Ohio, David organizes annual conferences that bring math teachers together offline where they can share insights and expertise, and build real-world community.
+Currently based in Ohio, David organizes annual conferences that bring math teachers together offline where they can share insights and expertise, and build real-world communities.
 He also enjoys spending time with his two young children and reading comic books.

 Jennifer Wilson